RegardsOss/RegardsOss.github.io/docs/development/services/processing/conception.md

 of jobs running in parallel, and thus the number of process executions.
 This limits the overall number of jobs, however, and thus does not permit to limit the number of executions *per process*.

-## Configuration

-The `Processing` service can be specifically configured with the following properties:

-+ `regards.processing.sharedStorage.basePath`:

-   Path to a shared storage for processes which need it to store output files.

-   A process may be programmed to create output files anywhere accessible by an URL, but the `Processing` service provides as a convenience a shared storage accessible to all REGARDS modules needing to access output files, as a mount point in the file system.
-This way, output files can be passed as `file` protocol URLs.

-+ `regards.processing.executionWorkdir.basePath`:

-   Path to a file system directory where a folder is created for each execution.

-   For processes which may use them, as a convenience, the `Processing` service provides utilities to create execution work directories.
-These execution workdirs are created as file system children of this parameter's value.

-+ `regards.processing.r2dbc.host`:

-   Host to connect to the database.

-+ `regards.processing.r2dbc.port`:

-   Port to connect to the database.

-+ `regards.processing.r2dbc.username`:

-   Username to connect to the database.

-+ `regards.processing.r2dbc.password`:

-   Password to connect to the database.

-+ `regards.processing.r2dbc.dbname`:

-   Name of the database to connect to.

-+ `regards.processing.r2dbc.schema`:

-   Schema of the database to connect to.

-+ `regards.processing.outputfiles.cleanup.cron`:

-   Cron expression to look for downloaded output files and delete them.

-   Output files saved in the storage are cleaned up regularly.
-   This cron expression defines how often.

-+ `regards.processing.executions.timedout.cleanup.cron`:

-   Cron expression to look for timed out executions.

-   When an execution is created, we use the duration forecast of its parent process to determine an expected runtime duration.
-   This time is multiplied by two and saved in base.
-   At every trigger of this cron expression, we look for executions that are still running after this saved duration, and declare them as timed out.
-This puts them in a final state and notifies the user of the time out.
-Users may choose to retry.

-+ `regards.processing.cleanup.batch.age.ms`:

-   Minimum for old terminated batches selected for suppression.

-   Old batches, for which all executions are in a final state, are regularly cleaned up.
-This property say how much time after the last execution's last update a batch is considered too old and is selected for deletion.

-+ `regards.processing.cleanup.batch.rate.ms`:

-   How often we look for old batches to delete them.

-## Available APIs

-- [Process](api/process-api.md) : API to list/find existing processes
-- [Batch](api/batch-api.md) : API to create batches
-- [Monitoring](api/monitoring-api.md) : API to monitor existing executions
-- [Rights Plugin Configurations](plugins/rights-plugin-configuration-api.md) : API to manage processes as plugins